siobhanlgorman/favoureats/README.md

 * Change the current working directory to the desired destination location.
 * Type the git clone command with the copied URL: `git clone https://github.com/siobhanlgorman/favoureats.git`.
 * Click the 'Fork' button at the top right of the page.
 A forked copy of the repository will appear in your Repositories page.
+* For this project to run locally an env.py file must be set up by the user containing the following sensitive information:
+"DATABASE_URL" the postgres database address from Heroku "SECRET_KEY"
+"CLOUDINARY_URL"

+* Create your env.py file in the project directory.

+* All the necessary requirements must be added by creating a requirements.txt file `pip install -r requirements.txt`

+* A Procfile must be created for the project to be deployed to Heroku (see above)

 ### Cloning the Repository
 * On Github navigate to the main page of Favoureats [at](https://github.com/siobhanlgorman/favoureats).
 * Above the list of files click the dropdown code menu.